Tianxiang-C/SCI-Cream/content/authors/li-yexing/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Current Graduate Advisees
+  - Alumni
 ---
-LI Yexing (黎晔星) is a graduate student in applied psychology under Prof. HE Jinbo’s supervision.
+LI Yexing (黎晔星) was a graduate student in applied psychology under Prof. HE Jinbo’s supervision.